Can Dogs Eat Raw Chicken? Get the Facts

 Can Dogs Have Raw Chicken?

-Yes, dogs can have raw chicken, and it can be part of a raw diet for dogs.
+Yes, all dogs—even small dogs—can eat raw chicken, and it can be part of a raw diet for dogs.
 However, raw chicken all by itself doesn’t automatically make for a complete and balanced diet.
 Dogs need the right amount of muscle meat, organ meat, and bone to get all the nutrients they need.

 Don’t want to balance your dog’s raw diet all by yourself?
 We Feed Raw does it for you!
 Our chicken patty recipe contains approximately 80% muscle meat (and associated fat and connective tissue), 10% secreting organs, 10% finely ground bone, and an added vitamin and mineral premix for a diet that complies with AAFCO nutrition requirements for dogs of all life stages, including large breed puppies (70 pounds or more as an adult).

-Chicken also happens to be our most affordable protein, making it an excellent way to add raw to your dog’s diet at a more budget-friendly price.
+Chicken also happens to be our most affordable protein, making it the best raw meat for people on a tight budget.

 What Happens if a Dog Eats Raw Chicken?